ISFRYN FILMMAKING WORKSHOPS

 If you would like to attend, please email me with your preferred date at:

-I very much look forward to meeting you and taking part in this exciting day.
+I very much look forward to meeting you and welcoming you to this exciting day.

 Bevis Bowden